Lava lamps are generally quite reliable and can last for many years with proper care. But, Can lava lamps go bad?

 Shaking a hot lava lamp, on the other hand, can be hazardous.
 As a result, you must be cautious with your lava lamp and avoid moving or disturbing it while it is hot.

-The lamp does not function properly
+#2 The Lamp does not function properly

-When your lava lamps do not light up, this is an indication that they have reached the end of their useful life.
+When your lava lamps do not light up, this indicates that they have reached the end of their useful life.

 If you have a warranty, it may cover this and provide you with a free bulb replacement.
 Otherwise, you’ll have to replace the bulb and continue to enjoy the lovely appearance of your lava lamp.

 So, if the lamp’s light goes out, disconnect it and let it rest for a few hours before using it again.

 If this happens regularly, it could be a warning sign that your lava lamp is about to fail totally.

-Lava Liquid Fades Out
+#3 Lava Liquid Fades Out